tomc1998/Slo-Mo-Action-Game/spec/level.md

 ```

 * Notes
-The `animation` key is a string referencing an item in the preceding
+The `edge_tex` key is a string referencing an item in the preceding
 `resources` section.

 ### Circle collider component